How to Open a Tanning Salon

 While tanning use has increased, the tanning industry does face a threat from regulatory groups like the Food and Drug Administration.
 These groups are working to increase public education about the dangers of indoor tanning.
 This increased education can cause customers to be concerned about indoor tanning and even avoid it entirely.
 Tanning salons will need to be able to evolve with customer demands for safer tanning options, like spray tanning.

 According to Ist Magazine, the tanning industry is becoming more focused on providing customers with an experience than simply providing a service.
-In addition to using the latest tanning beds with the best technology, salons need to offer more customized experiences to customers.
+Besides using the latest tanning beds with the best technology, salons need to offer more customized experiences to customers.
 This can involve everything from providing different skin care choices, a selection of UV light options tailored to the customer, and even different music selections.
 When salons can give customers a positive experience, customers are more likely to see the brand in a positive light and return again for future tanning sessions.

 Artesian Tan also predicts that spray tanning will continue to grow in popularity, and social media will play an important role.
 Because social media allows people to engage directly with brands and post photos showing off the results of a salon visit, salons will need to master their social media marketing and encourage customers to post about the brand on social media.

 The target market for a tanning salon can vary according to a salon’s location and branding.
 In most instances, tanning salons target adult women (18-60) who value their appearance and who have enough disposable income to afford tanning services.
-College students and, on occasion, high school students may also be part of the target market, depending on state regulations allowing this age bracket to legally use the equipment.
+College students and, on occasion, high school students may also be part of the target market, depending on state regulations allowing this age bracket to use the equipment legally.